 Across the street from the California State Capitol, during her lunch break, Erica Jaramillo, a government worker and Sacramento Tenants Union member, contemplates the frontline battles of the housing affordability crisis.
 The sudden evictions, the excessive rent hikes, the prospect of homelessness that middle- and working-class tenants face everyday, receiving little support from the political establishment.

-“There’s no political will to help us,” says Jaramillo, an amiable, 31-year-old Sacramento native.
+“There’s no political will to help us,” Jaramillo, an amiable, 31-year-old Sacramento native, tells me.
 “There’s no one here for us.
 The politicians are making sweet deals for themselves [with the real estate industry], and not helping us.”

 Just like millions of other Californians, Sacramento residents are getting slammed.
 Rents are spiraling out of control; gentrification is forcing residents out of their longtime communities; middle- and working-class tenants are spending too much of their paychecks on rent; politicians are looking to solve a housing affordability crisis by building more luxury housing — a flawed, harmful concept known as “trickle-down housing” that benefits developers more than anyone.

 Jaramillo and other members of the Sacramento Tenants Union see the damage every week, working with residents who struggle mightily to make ends meet.
 The housing affordability crisis and gentrification have especially hit communities of color.

 “We see gentrification as a continuation of structural racism,” says Jaramillo.
 “Gentrification supposedly improves the neighborhood, right?
 But who is getting the improvements?”

 It’s not working-class people who are forced out of the community, says Jaramillo.
 Instead, it’s the more affluent residents who move in that reap the benefits.